Lectures & Symposia

 Distinguished Lecture Series

-Each year, important scholars and renowned practitioners deliver distinguished lectures at Miami Law sponsored by one of several endowed lecture series.
+Each year, important scholars and renowned practitioners deliver distinguished lectures at Miami Law sponsored by one of several lecture series.
 These series include:

 Alan S. Becker & Gary A. Poliakoff Preeminent Leaders in Law Speaker Series